Skip to main content

 Dev workflow

-Let's walk through everything that needs to happen from first creating a project to launching your app in production.
+Let's walk through everything that needs to happen from creating a new project to launching your app in production.

-This doc assumes you are working building an app with Convex and React and you already have a basic React app already up and running.
-You can always follow one of our quickstarts to get up and running quickly.
+This doc assumes you are building an app with Convex and React and you already have a basic React app already up and running.
+You can follow one of our quickstarts to set this up.

 Installing and running Convex